verrazzano/docs/content/en/docs/setup/install/multicluster.md

 2. Verify that the managed cluster is successfully registered with Rancher.
    When you perform the registration steps, Verrazzano also registers the managed cluster with Rancher.
    View the Rancher UI on the admin cluster.
-Your cluster should be listed in Rancher's list of clusters, and should be in `Active` state if the registration with Rancher was successful.
+If the registration with Rancher was successful, then your cluster will be listed in Rancher's list of clusters, and should be in `Active` state.
 You can find the Rancher UI URL for your cluster by following the instructions for [Accessing Verrazzano]({{< relref "/docs/operations/_index.md" >}}).

 ## Run applications in multicluster Verrazzano